camunda/camunda-docs/docs/self-managed/setup/guides/air-gapped-installation.md

 ## Accessing Camunda images from Camunda Docker Registry

-Please note that all the required Docker images, available on DockerHub's Camunda and Bitnami organizations, are also provided publicly via Camunda's Docker registry: `registry.camunda.cloud/camunda/<image>` and `registry.camunda.cloud/bitnami/<image>`
+All required Docker images, available on DockerHub's Camunda and Bitnami organizations, are also provided publicly via Camunda's Docker registry: `registry.camunda.cloud/camunda/<image>` and `registry.camunda.cloud/bitnami/<image>`

 For example, the Docker image of Zeebe and PostgreSQL can be pulled via DockerHub or via the Camunda's Docker Registry: